cesar-saaavedra/ecommerce-analytics-portfolio/README.md

-# ecommerce-analytics-portfolio
+# Data-analytics-portfolio
-Proyecto de análisis de datos para e-commerce: SQL, Power BI, storytelling y automatización
+Data analysis project for the sales team using tools such as SQL, Power BI, and automation processes to generate actionable insights.
 # English version
 ## Project Description
-This project simulates a data analysis environment for an online store.
-Based on data about products, customers, and sales, I designed a relational model, wrote SQL queries to extract KPIs, and built a Power BI dashboard to present actionable insights.
+This project simulates a data analysis environment based on the operations of a physical store selling electronics.
+Using data related to products, customers, salespeople, and transactions, I designed a relational model, wrote SQL queries to extract key KPIs, and developed a Power BI dashboard to present actionable insights.

 ## Goal
 To showcase my ability to: